BBeamud/PhyloRecomb/README.md

 sudo apt install seqtk iqtree mafft
 ```

-Lastly, PhyloRecomb relies on some R packages which can be installed from terminal or manually.
+Lastly, PhyloRecomb relies on some R packages which can be installed from the terminal or manually.

 ```
 sudo su - -c "R -e \"install.packages('ape', repos='http://cran.rstudio.com/')\""